Big Moves for the Bay: 3 Environmental Updates in L.A.

 New legislation has been introduced in California, which tackles single-use waste and pollution at the source!
 The proposed legislation will push ALL industries to meet California’s single-use waste standards — requiring single-use plastic packaging distributed or sold here to be truly recyclable or compostable by 2030.
 It also requires industries to decrease single-use disposables by 75 percent through source reduction or recycling.

 We are so proud to help California take the lead on reducing single-use waste.
-Heal the Bay volunteers have removed nearly three million plastic items from our beaches over the last three decades (the most common plastic finds are polystyrene and plastic pieces, wrappers, snack bags, bottle caps, and straws).
+Heal the Bay volunteers have removed four million plastic items from our beaches over the last two decades (the most common plastic finds are polystyrene and plastic pieces, wrappers, snack bags, bottle caps, and straws).

 While the bills (AB1080 & SB54) are in the early stages of development, we are thrilled to be working on this comprehensive solution that will impact generations to come.
 Please stay tuned for developments.
 And thanks to Ben Allen, Lorena Gonzalez, Scott Wiener, Nancy Skinner, Laura Friedman, Phil Ting and Tasha Boerner Horvath for leading the charge!